LimePoint/opschain/docs/reference/concepts/step_runner.md

 ### OpsChain standard runner

-The standard OpsChain runner base image is a Centos-based image that provides a subset of the MintPress controller Gems with an associated Ruby installation and the standard Centos base development tooling.
+The standard OpsChain runner base image is an AlmaLinux-based image that provides a subset of the MintPress controller Gems with an associated Ruby installation and the standard RHEL-packaged base development tooling.

 The standard runner image is called `limepoint/opschain-runner` and is configured by default for use in OpsChain.